-In the Fall of 1988, five Fellows from five countries arrived on campus to become the first class of Johns Hopkins International Philanthropy Fellows.
-In following years, the Fellows Network grew to include 150 Fellows from 55 countries, representing virtually every continent and region of the world.
-The result is a vibrant network of nonprofit professionals who share a common set of experiences and a common base of knowledge about the operations of the nonprofit sector in different parts of the world.
+In the Fall of 1988, the inaugural class of five Johns Hopkins International Philanthropy Fellows arrived on campus.
+Over the ensuing 27 years, the Fellows Network grew to include 150 total Fellows from 55 countries, representing virtually every continent and region of the world.
+The resulting International Fellows in Philanthropy Network boasts 150 Fellows from 55 countries, including many of the brightest stars of the academic community involved in the study of the nonprofit sector, as well as civil society leaders and innovators around the world.

 From the concept note, circa 1986: